LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TutorialsAndGuides/GettingStartedTutorial.md

 * **Integrations**: Explore integrations, which allow your bot to query external APIs, bringing powerful new options to your conversations.
 Integrations let you programmatically access catalogs, databases, and other web services to super power your bot responses.

-* **Connect to LiveEngage**: Bring it all together by deploying your bot to the LiveEngage environment and testing it out.
+* **Connect to LiveEngage**: Bring it all together by deploying your bot to the Conversational Cloud environment and testing it out.

 ### Dialogs & Patterns tutorial